cloudposse/docs/content/documentation/getting-started.md

 Helm is central to how we deploy all services on kubernetes.

 * [helm]({{< relref "tools/helm.md" >}}) is essentially the package manager for Kubernetes (like `npm` for Node, `gem` for Ruby, and `rpm` for RHEL)
-* [helm charts](/helm-charts/) are how kubernetes resources are templatized using go templates
+* [helm charts](/helm-charts/) are how kubernetes resources are templatized using Go templates
 * [helm charts quickstart]({{< relref "helm-charts/quickstart.md" >}}) is our "cheatsheet" for getting started with Helm Charts.
 * [helm registries](/kubernetes-platform-services/chart-registry/) are used to store helm charts, which are essentially tarball artifacts.
 * [chartmuseum]({{< relref "kubernetes-platform-services/chart-registry/chartmuseum.md">}}) is deployed as the chart repository